section-engineering-education/engineering-education/articles/intro-to-C++-part01/index.md

 published: true
 slug: intro-to-C++-part01
 title: Introduction to C++
-description: This intro is about C++ and goes through topics such as why C++?, who uses C++in the industry, basic implementation.
+description: This introduction is about C++ and goes through topics such as why C++?, who uses C++in the industry, basic implementation.
 author: Parampreet Singh
 date: 2020-08-17T00:00:00-12:00
 topics: [Languages]